Howard Opinsky: Education

 Opinsky earned a B.A in political communication in 1991 from The George Washington University.

 Career

 Five Blocks

 In February 2018 Opinsky joined digital reputation management company Five Blocks as president.

 Hill+Knowlton Strategies

-Opinsky was appointed executive vice president and general manager of H+K Strategies, Washington, DC office on March 1, 2012.
+Opinsky was appointed executive vice president and general manager of H+K Strategies, Washington, D.C., office on March 1, 2012.

 JP Morgan Chase & Co.

-On January 11, 2011 Opinsky was named managing director of communication at JP Morgan Chase & Co.
+On January 11, 2011, Opinsky was named managing director of communication at JP Morgan Chase & Co.

 Powell Tate

 Opinsky spent ten years at Powell Tate, Weber Shandwick's public affairs brand, and was the head of the corporate and public affairs groups at Powell Tate.
 In addition to his direct client work, he was responsible for developing new business strategies for crisis, corporate, and public affairs clients across all business sectors.

 Opinsky was the primary communication advisor and spokesman for former AIG Chairman and CEO Maurice “Hank” Greenberg.
 Mr. Greenberg fought a highly publicized battle to maintain his reputation amid a civil lawsuit from New York Attorney General Eliot Spitzer and investigations by the U.S. Department of Justice and the U.S. Securities and Exchange Commission.
 Opinsky provided strategic communication counsel to the Business Roundtable’s Energy Task Force and the U.S. Climate Action Partnership (USCAP), two CEO-level organizations promoting comprehensive energy reform plans.

 In the aftermath of the terrorist attacks on September 11, Opinsky was tapped by then-Mayor Rudy Giuliani to advise on communications about the relief effort.